Privacy Commitment and Personal Information

 Communication.
-When you have a telephone and online chat conversation with one of our representatives, your call and chat may be recorded for quality and training purposes, as well as to resolve concerns.
-If you choose to contact us by email or mail, we may retain your email address, the content of your communication and our responses.
+When you have a telephone or online chat conversation with one of our representatives, your call and chat may be recorded for quality and training purposes, as well as to resolve concerns.
+If you choose to contact us by email or mail, we may retain your email or mailing address, the content of your communication and our responses.

-We may use your information to assess your creditworthiness.
-With your information, we can assess your creditworthiness to determine your eligibility for financial products and services, and process your applications.
+Assess creditworthiness.
+We may use your information to assess your creditworthiness from time to time.
+With your information, we can assess your creditworthiness to determine your eligibility for financial products and services, and process your credit applications.
 This information is helpful for us to offer you financial product choices that are suitable for you.
 In order to do this, we will provide your information to, and collect information about you from credit reporting agencies (refer to section 7 (Limiting Use, Disclosure and Retention) for information on third party sharing).
 Information used to assess your creditworthiness may include: credit reporting agency data, income data, employment data, living situation, and housing costs.

-We may use your information to make improvements.
+Improvements.
+We may use your information to make improvements on our products and services, as well as our website and mobile application.
 We may use your personal information to evaluate existing products and services, develop new products and services, drive strategy and improve the customer experience we offer.
 Information we collect is also valuable for our quality and servicing training programs.

-We may use your application, transaction, authentication and “know your client” information to report to our banking partners, consumer reporting agencies, credit reporting agencies and other regulatory agencies as required by law.
+Reporting.
+We may use your application, transaction, authentication and “know your client” information to report to our banking partners, consumer reporting agencies, credit reporting agencies and other regulatory agencies as permitted or required by law.

 If you apply for a product or service, communicate with us or provide personal information to us in any way, you acknowledge your consent for personal information collection, use and disclosure as set out in this Policy, applicable laws and industry standards.
 If we want to use your information for a purpose that was not disclosed at the time of initial consent, consent will be sought at the time of this new purpose.